+Material of Manufacture Number of Sandals

-All zamandoque (Hesperaloe funifera) 796
+All zamandoque 796

-mostly zamandoque + lechuguilla mostly zamandoque + other materials: sotol, 18
+Mostly zamandoque + lechuguilla 18

+Mostly zamandoque + other materials:

-maguey?, lechuguilla, and sotol 4
+sotol, maguey, lechuguilla, and sotol 4

-Zamandoque = lechuguilla, approximately 4
+Zamandoque approximately equal to lechuguilla 4.

 All lechuguilla 44

-mostly lechuguilla + zamandoque mostly lechuguilla + sotol 12 7
+Mostly lechuguilla + zamandoque 12

+Mostly lechuguilla + sotol .
+1

 All sotol 2

-mostly sotol + zamandoque 1
+Mostly sotol + zamandoque 1

 Unknown 2

-TOTAL 884
+Total 884

-Note: This table represents data on all plaited sandals, Class Fla, not only on two-warp plaited ones, Flai, the topic of the present section.
-This extension was made because we thought the full scope of the data would be much more meaningful than merely one, somewhat arbitrarily selected part.
-These counts must be accepted with caution for a number of reasons (e.g., many specimens are fragmentary and it might be that the missing fraction would have contained materials not represented in the surviving fraction; proportions are virtually impossible to assess; identification of fibers, especially those that are worn and decorticated, is not always sure).
+^{}These counts must be accepted with caution for a number of reasons (e.g., many specimens are fragmentary and it might be that the missing factions would have contained materials not contained in the surviving fraction; proportions are virtually impossible to assess; identification of fibers, especially those that are worn and decorticated, is not always sure).